 Many areas of land were developed at some point in the past with big ideas and a positive outlook.
 But these ideas do not always reach fruition.
 For example some areas of the UK were developed with huge tower blocks that were designed for modern living.
 However some have fallen into disrepute, attracting a high incidence of crime, joblessness and squalor.
 It is precisely this kind of area that is targeted for urban regeneration, in order to transform it from something unattractive to something much nicer.

 So what is the main aim of urban regeneration?
 Many will say the aim is to improve the area that is being targeted.
 But it would perhaps be better to say that the aim is to improve the lives of those who are involved with it.
 No one wants to live in a run-down depressing area where there are no jobs and poor housing to survive in.
 If such an area is transformed into something better it will have a marked effect on the lives of those who live there.
+Just imagine how good it will feel to have the area you live in completely overhauled so that it offers a positive and attractive place to live and work.
+It would undoubtedly have a huge effect on your life.

 So in essence then, urban regenerationmeans more than just getting rid of the physical buildings in a location and replacing them with something new.
 It is vital to focus on all aspects of an urban landscape and the people within it.
 It is only by doing this that you will be able to transform such an area for the better.